dlt-hub/dlt/docs/website/docs/using-loaded-data/exploring-the-data.md

 Once you have run a pipeline locally, you can launch a web app that displays the loaded data.

 To do so, run the cli command below with your pipeline name.
-The pipeline name is the name of the Python file where your pipeline is defnied and also displayed in your terminal when loading:
+The pipeline name is the name of the Python file where your pipeline is defined and also displayed in your terminal when loading:

 ```bash
 dlt pipeline {pipeline_name} show